-Roberto Sebastián Matta (Santiago, Chile, 1911 - Civitavecchia, Italy, November 23, 2002), studied architecture and interior design at the city’s Catholic University.
+Roberto Sebastián Matta (Santiago, Chile, 1911 - Civitavecchia, Italy, November 23, 2002) studied architecture and interior design at the city's Catholic University.
 In 1933, Matta went to work for Le Corbusier in Paris, where his interest turned to painting.
-He made a series of surreal landscape drawings of particular interest whilst travelling Peru and Panama.
+He made a series of surreal landscape drawings of particular interest whilst traveling Peru and Panama.

-After serving some time time as a Merchant Marine, Matta travelled through Europe and the USA where he met artists such as Salvador Dalí, André Breton, and Arshile Gorky.
-Breton in particular was a great influence on Matta, and introduced Matta to the work of many of the prominent European artists of the time.
-Matta’s “inscape” series was conceived as a visual representation of his inner psyche.
-His early paintings are associated with bio-morphism, using shapes and patterns, reminiscent of organic form.
+After serving as a Merchant Marine, Matta traveled through Europe and the USA to meet artists such as Salvador Dalí, André Breton, and Arshile Gorky.
+Breton, in particular, was a significant influence on Matta and introduced Matta to the work of many of the prominent European artists of the time.
+Matta's "inscape" series was conceived as a visual representation of his inner psyche.
+His early paintings are associated with bio-morphism, using shapes and patterns reminiscent of organic form.
 He became strongly associated with the Surrealists, contributing to the Surrealist journal Minotaure with illustrations and essays.

-During the sixties Roberto Matta ventured into furniture design after meeting the Italian designer Dino Gavina, creating in 1966 the "Malitte Lounge Furniture" seats for the firm Gavina, as well as the "Magritte" chair or a series of chairs in bronze.
+During the sixties, Roberto Matta ventured into furniture design after meeting the Italian designer Dino Gavina.
+In 1966, Matta designed the "Malitte Lounge Furniture" seats for the firm Gavina and the "Magritte" chair, a series of bronze chairs.
 The Malitte seats are part of the permanent collection of the MoMA in New York.

 Matta dedicated his later years to political activism.
-He was a active supporter of Chile’s Socialist government and the president Salvador Allende.
+He was an active supporter of Chile's Socialist government and the president Salvador Allende.
 He died in Civitavecchia, Italy on November 23, 2002.

 ENQUIRE ABOUT THE DESIGNER